chrisparnin/EngineeringBasics/Shells.md

 **Persistance**: If you need to change directories, you will need to do it in the same command: `cd App/ && cmd`.

 Otherwise, your next command will start back in the same original directory.

-More specifically, ssh can operate in a `shell`, `exec`, or `subsystem` [channels](https://stackoverflow.com/questions/6770206/what-is-the-difference-between-the-shell-channel-and-the-exec-channel-in-jsc).
+Because you're sending commands over ssh, this is done in `exec` mode.
+In exec mode, each command will be executed in its own context and lose many of the shell's functionality. ssh can operate in a `shell`, `exec`, or `subsystem` [channels](https://stackoverflow.com/questions/6770206/what-is-the-difference-between-the-shell-channel-and-the-exec-channel-in-jsc).
 When using a shell channel, you can interactively send commands like a normal shell.
-A cd operation will persist.
+A cd operation will persist in this case.

-Because you're sending commands over ssh, this is done in `exec` mode.
-In exec mode, each command will be executed in its own context and lose many of the shell's functionality.

 Finally, you can emulate some parts of a terminal using `-t or -tt` as well as combining with heredoc to input a multi-line script.

 ### tmux